clirdlf/ndsa.org/conference/conference.md

 Digital Preservation 2022 (#digipres22) will be a crucial venue for intellectual exchange, community-building, development of good practices, and national-level agenda-setting in the field, helping to chart future directions for both the NDSA and digital stewardship.

-### 2022 Call for Proposals
-The [Call for Proposals](/conference/digital-preservation-2022/cfp/) for Digital Preservation: Preserving Legacy is now open.
-The deadline has been extended and call will now close on May 9, 2022.

 ## 2022 DigiPres Organizing Committee
-A call for participation in the organizing committee is open until January 14, 2022.
-Please complete the call for volunteer [form](https://forms.gle/rJgf9n5MSS2RRDTr8) if you are interested.
-We look forward to working with you!

 - **Jes Neal**, Williams College (2022 Chair)
 - **Stacey Erdman**, University of Arizona (2022 Vice-Chair/2023 Chair)